Know Yourself: True Happiness Comes From Within

 Physiological needs

 The physiological category includes biological requirements for human survival.
-You may have health challenges or risks without having these needs.
+You may have health challenges or risks but not have these biological needs.
 Because of this factor, all other needs become secondary when basic needs are unmet.
 These include water, food, shelter, and air.

 Safety needs